till213/Tell-Tours/Europe/Switzerland/Steeler/Leg-5/README.md

 ## Lugano Airport (LSZA)

-- Elevation: 915 ft / 279 m
+- Elevation: **915 ft** / **279 m**
-- The airport's instrument approach procedure is quite challenging because of its steep angle of descent of 6.65°, more than double the standard approach angle of 3° and steeper than London City's 5.5°
+- The airport's instrument approach procedure is quite challenging because of its steep **angle of descent of 6.65°**, more than double the standard approach angle of 3° and **steeper than London City's 5.5°**
   - This is due to its geographic location in the mouth of a valley
-- Regional airport located 4 km west of the Swiss city of Lugano, approximately 80 km (50 mi) north of Milan, in the municipalities of Agno, Bioggio and Muzzano
+- Regional airport located **4 km west of the Swiss city of Lugano**, approximately 80 km (50 mi) north of Milan, in the municipalities of Agno, Bioggio and Muzzano
-- It lies closer to the village of Agno than to Lugano itself, and is sometimes known as Lugano-Agno
+- It lies closer to the village of **Agno** than to Lugano itself, and is sometimes **known as Lugano-Agno**
-- In April 2020, the company behind the airport serving Lugano, Switzerland opted to put itself into liquidation after the COVID-19 pandemic destroyed air traffic at the location
+- In **April 2020**, the company behind the airport serving Lugano, Switzerland opted to put itself into **liquidation** after the COVID-19 pandemic destroyed air traffic at the location
 - [Wiki: Lugano Airport](https://en.wikipedia.org/wiki/Lugano_Airport)